LukeMcM89/Quiz-Time/README.md

 When the Start button is clicked, a countdown is initiated and the user is presented with a total of 7 questions.
 When the timer reaches zero, the user is shown text declaring GAME OVER!

+When the final question is answered, the time remaining in seconds is the users score.
+They can input that score, which is subsequently saved in local storage.

 Link to deployed website: https://lukemcm89.github.io/Quiz-Time/

 Link to repository: https://github.com/LukeMcM89?tab=repositories